Rumpunzel/rpg-thingy/skill-tests.md

 # Certainty of Actions

+As mentioned previously, the dice are only consulted when the outcome of an action is not certain.
 When asking _"Is the outcome of this action certain?",_ the answer is found in three different places: opposition, character's goal, and potential outcomes.

 In brief, if there is no ulterior goal to an action, there is plenty of time to accomplish it, there is no opposition from either the world or another character, and there are fewer than two interesting outcomes, then an action is certain.
 Either you get what you want or the action is impossible, and you must find another way.